codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Repository certificates are required to authenticate users to on-premises Git servers.

 If your Git servers are on-premises, add the repository certificates to your Codefresh `values` file, in `.values.argo-cd`.
-These values are used by the argo-cd Codefresh deploys.
+These values are used by the Argo CD that Codefresh deploys.
 For details on adding repository certificates, see this [section](https://github.com/codefresh-io/argo-helm/blob/argo-cd-5.29.2-cap-CR-18430/charts/argo-cd/values.yaml#LL336C7-L336C7){:target="\_blank"}.

 {% highlight yaml %}
 global: